Existence of Integral $m$-Varifolds minimizing $\int |A|^p$ and $\int |H|^p$, $p>m$, in Riemannian Manifolds: Introduction

 The new features of the present paper relies, besides the main theorems, in the new tools introduced in Section \ref{Sec:MF} and Section \ref{Sec:IsoIne}, and in the new examples presented in Section \ref{Sec:ExRem}.

-This work has been supported by M.U.R.S.T under the Project FIRB-IDEAS ``Analysis and Beyond''. \\The author would like to thank Professors G. Bellettini, E. Kuwert, A. Malchiodi, C. Mantegazza and B. White for stimulating and fundamental discussions about the topics of this paper.
+This work has been supported by M.U.R.S.T under the Project FIRB-IDEAS ``Analysis and Beyond''. \\The author would like to thank G. Bellettini, E. Kuwert, A. Malchiodi, C. Mantegazza, U. Menne and B. White for stimulating and fundamental discussions about the topics of this paper.